unaemelia/webapi_encryption_decryption/readme.md

 ```

-To decrypt a message, make a `GET` request to the `/decrypt` endpoint.
+To decrypt a message, add this to the end of the link (and take away the encrypt part): `/decrypt`.
 The previously encrypted message will be decrypted using the stored shift value.

 Example:
 ```cs